Nucleophile: Types

 Examples of nucleophiles are anions such as Cl−, or a compound with a lone pair of electrons such as NH3 (ammonia) and PR3.

 In the example below, the oxygen of the hydroxide ion donates an electron pair to form a new chemical bond with the carbon at the end of the bromopropane molecule.
 The bond between the carbon and the bromine then undergoes heterolytic fission, with the bromine atom taking the donated electron and becoming the bromide ion (Br−), because a SN2 reaction occurs by backside attack.
 This means that the hydroxide ion attacks the carbon atom from the other side, exactly opposite the bromine ion.
-Because of this backside attack, SN2 reactions result in a inversion of the configuration of the electrophile.
+Because of this backside attack, SN2 reactions result in an inversion of the configuration of the electrophile.
 If the electrophile is chiral, it typically maintains its chirality, though the SN2 product's absolute configuration is flipped as compared to that of the original electrophile.

+Ambident nucleophile

 An ambident nucleophile is one that can attack from two or more places, resulting in two or more products.
 For example, the thiocyanate ion (SCN−) may attack from either the sulfur or the nitrogen.
 For this reason, the SN2 reaction of an alkyl halide with SCN− often leads to a mixture of an alkyl thiocyanate (R-SCN) and an alkyl isothiocyanate (R-NCS).
 Similar considerations apply in the Kolbe nitrile synthesis.